VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

     return random.choice(times_of_day)
 ```

+### Instantiate learner

-We will instantiate a CB learner in VW and then simulate Tom and Anna's website visits `num_iterations` number of times.
-In each visit, we:
+We instantiate a contextual bandit learner in Vowpal Wabbit and then simulate Tom and Anna’s website visits num_iterations number of times.
+With each visit, we do the following:

 1. Decide between Tom and Anna
-2. Decide time of day
+2. Decide the time of day
-3. Pass context i.e. (user, time of day) to learner to get action i.e. article recommendation and probability of choosing action
+3. Pass context (i.e., user, time of day) to the learner to get action (i.e., article recommendation,  and the probability of choosing action).
-4. Receive reward i.e. see if user clicked or not.
-Remember that cost is just negative reward.
+4. Receive reward (i.e., see if the user clicked or not).
+Remember that cost is just a negative reward.
-5. Format context, action, probability, reward in VW format
+5. Format context, action, probability, reward in Vowpal Wabbit format
 6. Learn from the example

-    - VW _reduces_ a CB problem to a cost sensitive multiclass classification problem.
+>**Note:** Vowpal Wabbit reduces a contextual bandit problem to a cost-sensitive multiclass classification problem.

-This is the same for every one of our simulations, so we define the process in the `run_simulation` function.
-The cost function must be supplied as this is essentially us simulating how the world works.
+This reduction is the same for every one of our simulations, so we define the process in the `run_simulation` function.
+We have to supply the cost function to simulate how the real world works:

 ```python
 def run_simulation(vw, num_iterations, users, times_of_day, actions, cost_function, do_learn = True):